 - Proxy Service – Manages authentication, handles user sessions and load balancing

 - Repository Service –Manages Qlik Sense applications, controls access, and handles configuration

 - Scheduling Service – Manages reloads of Qlik Sense applications and other scheduled tasks

-- Service Dispatcher – Launch and manage the data profiling service for data load model, migration service to make sure the app can run in the installed version of Qlik (runs on the central node only) and chart sharing between two users
+- Service Dispatcher – Launch and manage the data profiling service for data load model and chart sharing between two users

 For more information about scalability, see the Qlik Sense Performance Benchmark technical brief.